ysong6/MapReduce-Framework/readme.md

+1.Summary
-This project implements a basic MapReduce framework, which composes of one master, multiple worker nodes and a job client.    ssupports part of fundamental MapReduce features
+This project implements a basic MapReduce framework, which composes of one master, multiple worker nodes and a job client.
+This framework supports fundamental MapReduce features, such as job submition, job partition, map/reduce task allocation and worker nodes failover.

-1.How to build the project
+2.How to build the project
-This project includes three main components: Master, Worker and JobClient.
+As mentioned before, this project includes three main components: Master, Worker and JobClient.
 These three components run independently and concurrently, so this project should be built into three jar packages: master.jar, worker.jar and job.jar, as following:
 •Master.jar:
 Master.jar runs in master node, which coordinate whole MapReduce process.
 The main class of it is “master.JobTracker”.
 •Worker.jar